splynx/docs/files/en/configuration/system/additional_fields/additional_fields.md

 Additional fields
 ================

-To add additional field click on `Config menu →System→ Additional fields` .
-Select the module where you'd like to add an additional field and click on  ***Add*** at the top-right corner of the screen.
+To add additional fields navigate to `Config menu →System→ Additional fields` .
+Select the module where you'd like to add an additional field and click on  ***Add*** at the top-right corner of the page.

 ![](menu.png)